 The formula for the threshold temperature [Eq. \eqref{eq:split_threshold_temp}] is obtained by finding the root to

-Recall that entanglement occurs when the partially transposed covariance matrix violates the Heisenberg uncertainty priniciple, i.e., either $\nu_k^+<1/2$ or $\nu_k^-<1/2$.
-For the threshold temperature, we want to find a solution where at least one of them is exactly $1/2$.
+Recall that entanglement occurs when the partially transposed covariance matrix violates the Heisenberg uncertainty principle, i.e., either $\nu_k^+<1/2$ or $\nu_k^-<1/2$.
+In solving for the threshold temperature, we want to find a solution where at least one of them is exactly $1/2$.

 After substituting Eq. \eqref{eq:partial_tranposed_symp} to Eq. \eqref{eq:root}, the problem is reduced to solving